stevenwadeconsulting/k8s-fundamentals-labs/docs/about-instructor.md

 ## Professional Background

+Hey :wave: I'm Steven Wade, and I'm excited to be your instructor for this Kubernetes workshop!

 I am an industry veteran with extensive experience in cloud-native technologies, having worked with Kubernetes since version 1.2 (circa 2016).
 With nearly a decade of hands-on Kubernetes experience, I've witnessed and participated in its evolution from an emerging technology to the industry standard for container orchestration.

 My journey with Kubernetes has included: